office@brunswickpark.southwark.sch.uk

 Social and life skills:

-Children also take part in swimming sessions, cooking, PE, Music and a variety of visits in the local and wider community.
-Children are additionally taught and provided with opportunities to practice everyday skills like looking after ourselves, making friends, staying safe and learning about the wider world.
+Children also take part in swimming sessions, cooking, PE, music and a variety of visits in the local and wider community.
+Children are additionally taught and provided with opportunities to practise everyday skills like looking after ourselves, making friends, staying safe and learning about the wider world.

 SALT (Speech and Language Therapy)